First Aid for Equine Emergencies

 - Know when the last fecal egg count and deworming protocol were done.
 Internal parasites are one reason that horses colic.

-- While colic is a catch-all for all things that upset the digestive system, be on the lookout for diarrhea.
+- While colic is a catch-all for all things that upset the digestive system, look for diarrhea.
 Watery manure and diarrhea may seem transient, and it might well be.
 But, diarrhea in horses can be the result of lots of things:

 - Sudden change in food, hay, or pasture.